catzkorn/blog/content/resume.md

 - Exploring fluid-rock interactions and metal mobilisation to inform regulation and best practices for shale exploration onshore in the United Kingdom.
 - Solely responsible for project management and direction, designing and executing experimental procedures simulating hydraulic fracturing conditions in a laboratory setting.
-- Presented research at internal and international conferences.
 - Withdrew from the program prematurely in 2019 due to illness.

 ## University of Portsmouth (2011-2014)